walkable-server/walkable/doc/s-expressions.md

   - S-expressions can end up as SQL strings in either `SELECT` statements or `WHERE` conditions.
-For demonstrating purpose, the strings are wrapped in `SELECT ... as q` so the SQL output is executable.
+For demonstrating purpose, the strings are wrapped in `SELECT ... as q` so the SQL outputs are executable, except ones with tables and columns.

   - SQL output may differ when you `require` different implementations (ie `(require 'walkable.sql-query-builder.impl.postgres)` vs